Chemical, Paper & Biomedical Engineering (CPB)

 Engineering problems involving material and energy balances.
 Batch and continuous reactive systems.
 Introduction to phase equilibria for multicomponent systems.
 Examples drawn from a variety of chemical, paper and biomedical applications.

-Prerequisite: grade of C or better in CHM 142.
+Prerequisite: grade of C or better in CPB 102 and CHM 142.

 CPB 219.
 Statics, Dynamics, and Mechanics of Materials.
 (4)